Stanmore Public School

 Second‐hand uniforms

 Volunteers from the P&C operate a uniform pool called PLUS, which offers pre‐loved uniforms for purchase by families at minimal cost.
-PLUS is located next to the school canteen.

 Visit the P&C website for current hours of operation.